kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 I found that importing an existing Arduino project is the way to go.

-1. Clone StratoCore_LPC to an arbitrary location, e.g. /tmp.
+1. Clone StratoCore_LPC to an arbitrary and temporary location, e.g. /tmp.
    ```sh
    cd /tmp
    git clone git@github.com:MisterMartin/StratoCore_LPC.git